frankhale/toby/README.md

 #### Building the Source Code

-NOTE: You will need to supply your own YouTube API key in the `youtube-api-key.ts`.
+NOTE: You will need to supply your own YouTube API key.
+This needs to be placed in an environment variable called `YOUTUBE_API_KEY`.
 You will need a Google account to obtain one.
 Go [here (https://console.developers.google.com) to get an API key.

 The server needs to be built using Grunt.